humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-12-20-introducing-props2js.md

         }
     }

 There are three pieces of configuration data in this code.
 The first is the string, &#8220;Invalid value&#8221;, which is displayed to the user.
-As a UI string, there&#8217;s a high chance that it will change frequently.
+As a UI string, there's a high chance that it will change frequently.
 The second is the URL &#8220;/errors/invalid.php&#8221;.
 URLs tend to change as development progresses due to architectural decisions.
 The third is the CSS class name &#8220;selected&#8221;.
 This class name is used three times, meaning that a class name change requires changes in three different places, increasing the likelihood that one will be missed.

 Configuration data is best extracted from the core application logic, such as: